thatArtisan Bread Recipe: 7 Secrets to Perfectly Crusty Loaves

 Timing

-Total Investment: 18-24 hours (90% passive time)
+Total Investment: 18-24 hours (the vast majority of passive time)

 • Active preparation: 15 minutes